spectrocloud/librarium/content/docs/07-projects.md

 # Projects

 A **Project** helps you organize the cluster resources in a logical grouping.
-The resources which are created within a project are scoped to that project and not available to other projects.
+The resources that are created within a project are scoped to that project and not available to other projects.
 You can also assign users and teams with specific roles to specific projects.

 # Project Dashboard

-The **Tenant Admin** > **Projects** page displays the projects-related dashboard cards, capturing the usage and metrics about the projects.
+The **Tenant Admin** > **Projects** page displays the project-related dashboard cards that capture the usage and metrics about projects.

 ## Monthly kilo-Core hours Usage